Tuesday 31 July 2012

 At the end of the day, that's the best anyone can hope for.

-'Twas in this very school that enthralled pupils discussed TV shows like The SINGING RINGING TREE and ROBINSON CRUSOE, on the mornings after they were first broadcast back in the '60s.
-We enthused about SUPERCAR, FIREBALL XL5 and STINGRAY on our TV screens, and also in the pages of TV CENTURY 21, which was then a new comics sensation.
+'Twas in this very school that enthralled pupils discussed television shows like The SINGING RINGING TREE and ROBINSON CRUSOE, on the mornings after their first broadcasts back in the '60s.
+We likewise enthused about SUPERCAR, FIREBALL XL5 and STINGRAY on our TV screens, and also in the pages of TV CENTURY 21, which was then a new comics sensation.

 Ah, happy memories of days gone by!
 It was therefore sad to see, while passing it the other night, that the bulldozers had begun their work of obliterating it from the face of the earth.
 I knew it was due to happen, but I had been informed (wrongly) that it wouldn't be 'til October, and had entertained hopes of getting access to take some photos and record it for posterity.